DFKI-NLP/for-classifier/README.md

 #### Download pre-prepared dataset

 All data required for running the classifiers are available for download at: https://zenodo.org/records/10245830.
+After downloading, please save all ".pt" files under ```data/classifier``` in order to be able to train and test the models.

 #### Construct dataset